Avanade/avanade-template/README.md

 ## Open Sourcing

-See [the intranet page](https://avanade.sharepoint.com/sites/GrowthOffice/SitePages/EmTech-Open-Sourcing.aspx) for full details on the open sourcing process to follow.
+Employees can see [the intranet site](https://avanade.sharepoint.com/sites/opensource) for full details on the Avanade Open Source process.

 Track open sourcing status in [the GitHub project](https://github.com/orgs/Avanade/projects/1).